Tenuta di Paganico: An Ultimate Farm-to-Table Experience in Tuscany's Rustic Maremma

 WANT TO VISIT?

-Are you interested in a true farm-to-table food experience like this?
+Are you interested in taking an authentic slow travel, farm-to-table food experience like this?
 Want to know more about where your food comes from and this model of humane and sustainable agriculture production?
 This tour is a great example of Italy's distinct regional foods and food production, and may change the way you look at your food forever.